-We have audited the financial statements of Jurong Town Corporation (the "Corporation") and its subsidiaries (the "Group") which comprise the consolidated statement of financial position of the Group and the statement of financial position of the Corporation as at 31 March 2023, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows of the Group and the statement of comprehensive income and statement of changes in equity of the Corporation for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages 6 to 47.
+We have audited the financial statements of Jurong Town Corporation (the "Corporation") and its subsidiaries (the "Group") which comprise the consolidated statement of financial position of the Group and the statement of financial position of the Corporation as at 31 March 2024, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows of the Group and the statement of comprehensive income and statement of changes in equity of the Corporation for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements of the Group and the statement of financial position, statement of comprehensive income and statement of changes in equity of the Corporation are properly drawn up in accordance with the provisions of the Public Sector (Governance) Act 2018 ("PSG Act"), the Jurong Town Corporation Act 1968 ("JTC Act") and Statutory Board Financial Reporting Standards ("SB-FRS") so as to present fairly, in all material respects, the financial position of the Group and the Corporation as at 31 March 2023 and the financial performance and changes in equity of the Group and the Corporation and cash flows of the Group for the year then ended.
+In our opinion, the accompanying consolidated financial statements of the Group and the statement of financial position, statement of comprehensive income and statement of changes in equity of the Corporation are properly drawn up in accordance with the provisions of the Public Sector (Governance) Act 2018 ("PSG Act"), the Jurong Town Corporation Act 1968 ("JTC Act") and Statutory Board Financial Reporting Standards ("SB-FRS") so as to present fairly, in all material respects, the financial position of the Group and the Corporation as at 31 March 2024 and the financial performance and changes in equity of the Group and the Corporation and cash flows of the Group for the year then ended.